zidekmat/nemea-gui/backend/supervisor/tests/README.md

 ### How-to ###
-Tests don't need NEMEA Supervisor running but still require it's dependencies (sysrepo).
+Tests don't need NEMEA Supervisor running but still require it's dependencies (sysrepo) and libsysrepoPython3 from sysrepo (it's required by `subscriber.py`).
 Also since this nemea Liberouter module uses MongoDB you should have it running even though Supervisor API doesn't use it.

 If you have all prerequisites you can run tests using `bash ./run_tests.sh`.